Skip to content

 6. Ruddy Quail-dove

 It usually lives in shrubs and builds a flimsy platform on which it lays two buff-colored eggs.
-This species is well adapted to its tropical environment, as it is able to survive in a variety of habitats, such as forests, grasslands, and even urban areas.
+This species is well adapted to its tropical environment, as it can survive in various environments, such as forests, grasslands, and even urban areas.

 The ruddy quail-dove is a ground-dwelling species that feeds on insects, seeds, and fruits.
 It is usually found in pairs or small groups and is known for its loud and melodious song.

-This species is an important part of the Columbidae family as it helps control the insect population, allowing for a healthy and balanced ecosystem.
+This species is an integral part of the Columbidae family as it helps control the insect population, allowing for a healthy and balanced ecosystem.

 KingdomAnimalia